 Students will be offered one of two cohort advisers responsible for advising their class year.
 In an effort to maintain equity between the two cohort advisers, students may in some cases be assigned an adviser.

 Students may want to enhance their History Major with an International Studies concentration.
 To receive an International Studies designation on your transcript with your History Major, students need to complete:

 Internships in History are available at any number of museum and archives, including the Lancaster Historical Society, the History News Network, the Smithsonian Museums, and the Pennsylvania State Archives.
 Students may also volunteer and intern in local schools to gain teaching experience.
 Many private schools offer paid internships for non-certified teachers.
 Please see the National Association for Independent Schools (www.nais.org).
-Please see a History Department faculty member or someone in Career Services for more information about internship opportunities.
+Please see a History Department faculty member or someone in the Office of Student and Post-Graduate Development for more information about internship opportunities.

 History majors can do anything with a History degree.
 History majors have enjoyed success in medical school, business school, and law school and are employed in a tremendous variety of professions, including teaching, marketing, military intelligence, law enforcement, public history, journalism, and government.
 Franklin & Marshall History graduates are now also pursuing or have completed graduate study in history at institutions including Temple University, Rutgers University, Northwestern University, University of Chicago, Georgetown University, University of Arizona, University of Virginia, Ohio State University, New York University, Notre Dame University, University of North Carolina at Chapel Hill, and University of Cincinnati.
 Please see the History Department’s Careers Database packet.